The Children's Channel

-The Children's Channel, also known as TCC, was a British-based pan-European children's television channel in Europe, the Middle East and Africa, which was owned by Flextech in London, England, UK.
+The Children's Channel, also known as TCC, was a British-based pan-European children's television channel in Europe, Asia and Africa, which was owned by Flextech in London, England, UK.
 It began broadcasting on the original Eutelsat satellite on 1 September 1984.

 History

 Early years

-The Children's Channel was launched on the original Eutelsat satellite on 1 September 1984, almost exclusively to cable households owing to the low proliferation of domestic satellite dishes in Europe, the Middle East and Africa at the time, and originally operated by Starstream who were backed by British Telecom, DC Thomson, Thames Television and Thorn EMI.
+The Children's Channel was launched on the original Eutelsat satellite on 1 September 1984, almost exclusively to cable households owing to the low proliferation of domestic satellite dishes in Europe, the Middle East and Africa at that time.
+The channel was owned by Starstream (a joint venture of British Telecom, DC Thomson, Thames Television and Thorn EMI) and worked closely with Warner-Amex.
+The channel was directed by Richard Wolfe, who had previously worked at Warner.
+"The Children's Channel" was created according to the old Nickelodeon concept (previously owned by Warner-Amex Cable Communications).
+The office was located in London at 6/7 D'Arblay Street.

 In March 1989, The Children's Channel started airing free-to-air on the SES-owned Astra 1A satellite, airing from 5.00am to 10.00am on weekdays and from 5.00am to 12.00pm on weekends, time-sharing with Lifestyle.
 Following the launch of the Astra 1B satellite in 1991, The Children's Channel expanded to broadcast until 7.00pm each day, time-sharing with JSTV.

+Change of ownership

 In 1990, Flextech acquired its first stake in the company, beating United Artists Cable International to gain a stake.
 In 1991, United bought its own stake in The Children's Channel and won the management contract to run it.
 In late 1993, Flextech held talks with Tele-Communications and acquired TCI's European programming business in exchange for shares, giving TCI a 50%-60% stake in the enlarged Flextech group.
-The deal was completed which resulted in Flextech increasing its stake from 50.1% to 75%.
+The deal was completed which resulted in Flextech increasing its stake from 50.1% to 75%. ad by 5 June 1995, Flextech had completed its acquisition of The Children's Channel when it purchased the remaining 25.1% stake in Starstream for £15 million.

-Change of ownership